montysecurity/linper/README.md

 1. If you run `-s, --stealth-mode` as a sudo enabled user, be aware that you can bypass the `crontab` function installed in \~/.bashrc because aliases are not preserved when running `sudo`, nor does `sudo` call the `root` user aliases.
 (This does not interfere with the sudo hijack attack)

-2. If you use the clean function after installing in stealth mode, it will break the `crontab` function in the bashrc, currently working on a way to completely remove the function so it does not print any errors to screen

 ### cleaning

 1. To remove shells from the bashrc (current user's and /etc/skel), it simply greps out any lines with the given RHOST and creates a temp file which is then used to replace the respective file